Ffionhaf96/msp-2-christmas-quiz/README.md

 * Accessibility: Ensure that text contrasts well against backgrounds for readability and consider accessibility guidelines for a broad range of users.
 * Responsiveness: The design should be responsive and adapt well to various screen sizes and devices.

-By adhering to these color and design guidelines, an engaging and visually appealing Christmas Quiz experience that captivates our users and spreads holiday cheer will be achieved.
+By adhering to these color and design guidelines, an engaging and visually appealing Christmas Quiz experience that captivates the users and spreads holiday cheer will be achieved.

 - - -
 #### **Fonts**
-For our Christmas Quiz website, I've integrated [Google Fonts](https://fonts.google.com/) to enhance the festive atmosphere through typography.
-Our selections include [Mountains of Christmas](https://fonts.google.com/specimen/Mountains+of+Christmas) (with a fallback of Sans Serif) for the logo and key headings.
+For the Christmas Quiz website, I've integrated [Google Fonts](https://fonts.google.com/) to enhance the festive atmosphere through typography.
+The selections include [Mountains of Christmas](https://fonts.google.com/specimen/Mountains+of+Christmas) (with a fallback of Sans Serif) for the logo and key headings.
 This font exudes a cheerful and merry vibe, perfectly aligning with the Christmas theme.
 It also maintains excellent readability and possesses a playful, yet professional appearance.

 Additionally, we have chosen [Open Sans](https://fonts.google.com/specimen/Open+Sans) (with a fallback of Sans Serif) for the main body text.
 This font complements Mountains of Christmas well, offering a clean and neutral contrast.
 Open Sans is renowned for its versatility across different weights and is exceptionally legible in digital formats.
-Its modern and friendly character adds to the welcoming and engaging user experience on our Christmas-themed site.
+Its modern and friendly character adds to the welcoming and engaging user experience on the Christmas-themed site.

 By employing these fonts, we aim to create a visually delightful and user-friendly interface that resonates with the joy and spirit of the Christmas season.
 - - -